eventbrite/pysoa/docs/reference.rst

 Parameters
   - ``settings`` (``ServerSettings``) - The settings object, which must be an instance of ``ServerSettings`` or one of its subclasses
+  - ``forked_process_id`` (``int``) - If multiple processes are forked by the same parent process, this will be set to a unique, deterministic (incremental) ID which can be used in logging, the heartbeat file, etc. For example, if the ``--fork`` argument is used with the value 5 (creating five child processes), this argument will have the values 1, 2, 3, 4, and 5 across the five respective child processes.

 .. _pysoa.server.server.Server.execute_job: